Find cheap flights to Jamaica

-Jamaica has a fantastic combination of stunning beaches, a rich cultural history, plenty of music and delicious food and a laid back atmosphere.
-It's a quintessential Caribbean must-see, boasting all that's good about these perennially popular islands in the Caribbean Sea.
+Jamaica has a fantastic combination of stunning Caribbean beaches, a rich cultural history, plenty of music and delicious food and a laid back atmosphere.
+We think it's pretty close to paradise, so are you sure you want to book a return flight?

 Donald Sangster Airport is the most popular with tourists because it's conveniently located for the resorts in Montego Bay, Negril and Ocho Rios, which are the three main resort areas.
 As an alternative, you can look for flights to Norman Manley International Airport in Kingston - just make sure you plan your onward travel.

-Neither Montego Airport nor Kingston Airport is served by any public transport, so your options are to hire a car or hop in a taxi.
-The only ones at the airport will ususally be the more expensive tourist taxis, but elsewhere it's worth looking for the red license plates of the route taxis to save money.
+Neither Montego Airport nor Kingston Airport is served by any public transport, so your options are to hire a car, catch a shuttle, or hop in a taxi.
+The only ones at the airport will usually be the more expensive tourist taxis, but elsewhere it's worth looking for the red license plates of the route taxis to save money.
 Just don't expect to have it to yourself!
-The roads are not exactly visit-friendly here se we advise getting a taxi to your accommodation - and leaving the vehicle hire at least until you get your bearings.
+The roads are not exactly visitor-friendly here so we advise getting a taxi to your accommodation - and leaving the vehicle hire at least until you get your bearings.
 Hiring a scooter can be a great way of exploring for the day without having a car for the duration of your stay.